Protecting Your New Jersey Home From Termite Damage

 Subterranean termite workers can travel as much as the length of a football field in search of food.
 This can bring many termite colonies in contact with your home at the same time.
 A termite infestation doesn't mean one colony has infested your home.
 It is important to understand this when considering how residential termite damage can occur, and more importantly, where it can occur.

-In your yard, there could be many food sources for termites.
+In and around your yard, there could be many food sources for termites.
 They can feed on a shed, outbuilding, wood border around a flower garden, firewood, construction materials, tree stumps, and other wood products.
 They are drawn to wet wood and dead or dying wood.
-They will also feed on vegetables in your garden.
-Wood isn't the only thing termite eat.
+However, wood is not all that termites eat and they will also feed on the vegetables in your garden.

-Inside a home, subterranean termites feed mostly on the wood structure.
+When termites get into a home they feed mostly on the wooden structures your home provides, including your home itself.
 They will tunnel through support beams, timbers in load-bearing walls, as well as plywood, sheetrock, and more.
-Most of this damage will be unseen.
-If you see paint bubbling, honeycomb indentions on baseboards, ceilings sinking down, or general damage that looks like water damage, be aware that it may be termite damage.
+Most of this damage will be unseen and our professionals need special equipment to track them down in your walls.
+If you see paint bubbling, honeycomb indentations on baseboards, ceilings sinking down, or general damage that looks like water damage, be aware that it may be termite damage.

 Termite damage and water damage are both catalysts for secondary pest infestation.
-And there is a wide range of pests that can damage your home and your belongings.
+There is a wide range of pests that can damage your home and your belongings.
 As mentioned above, termites aren't likely to damage hanging curtains, but it is important to understand that secondary pests will.

 While subterranean termites cause the same damage to commercial structures and belongings as they do residential structures, commercial structures have their own unique challenges when it comes to dealing with these pests.
 Businesses tend to be larger and more complex than a single family home both in structure and operation.